Email Us

 Suppressing Surges Caused by Electronic System Operations

 The start and stop operations of electronic equipment are another major source of surges in signal lines.
 Such operational surges commonly affect lines and equipment, especially sensitive components, which may deteriorate or fail.
-Signal surge protective devices can effectively reduce such surge phenomena, enhancing system stability and prolonging equipment lifespan.
+The spd for lightning protection can effectively reduce such surge phenomena, enhancing system stability and prolonging equipment lifespan.

 By considering these factors, the safety of signal transmission can be effectively ensured, and overvoltage damage to equipment can be avoided.